aws-samples/aws-security-reference-architecture-examples/README.md

 ## Frequently Asked Questions

 Q. How were these particular solutions chosen?
-A. All the examples in this repo are derived from patterns shown in the AWS Security Reference Architecture document.
+A. All the examples in this repository are derived from common patterns that many customers ask us to help them deploy within their environments.
 We will be adding to the examples over time.

 Q. How were these solutions created?
 A. We’ve collected, cataloged, and curated our multi-account security solution knowledge based on working with a